SlavSquatSuperstar/mayonez-engine-2d/README.md

 This fully-operational game engine includes:

-- A physics system with dynamic movement, multiple collider shapes, linear and angular impulse resolution, and friction
+- A physics system with force-based movement, multiple collider shapes, linear and angular impulse resolution, and friction
-- A 2D renderer that can draw sprites with both Java AWT and LWJGL OpenGL libraries
+- A 2D renderer that can draw sprites and shapes with both Java AWT and LWJGL OpenGL libraries
 - An entity-component system that allows you to create modular, reusable game objects and components
 - An asset system that can read from classpath resources and read and write to local files
 - Keyboard and mouse input that supports key presses, mouse clicks and movement, and key axes